List

 Travel insurance can include coverage for hospital and physician services, paramedical services, ambulance and emergency medical return home, and more.
 In addition, travel insurance can also help with unexpected costs from delayed or lost baggage, trip cancellation and trip interruption, and flight and travel accidents.

-Does my provincial health insurance coverage travel abroad?
+Does my provincial health insurance cover my medical expenses in abroad?

 Provincial or territorial government health insurance plans may pay only a small portion of medical expenses incurred abroad.
 They might not pay for ambulance services, prescription drugs, fees charged by private hospitals or facilities or emergency dental treatment.
 In addition, many hospitals abroad may require immediate cash payment or proof of insurance, which our assistance center would help coordinate.